inkdrop/omniauth-inkdrop/README.md

 ## How To Use It

-Usage is as per any other OmniAuth 1.0 strategy.
-So let's say you're using Rails, you need to add the strategy to your `Gemfile` along side omniauth:
+Usage is as per any other OmniAuth strategy.
+So let's say you're using Rails, you need to add the strategy gem to your `Gemfile`:

-    gem 'omniauth'
     gem 'omniauth-inkdrop'

 Once these are in, you need to add the following to your `config/initializers/omniauth.rb`: